 • enzyme suppressant, which contains a low dose of doxycycline to keep destructive enzymes from flourishing

-During this procedure, your dentist will clean the pocket carefully, removing tartar deposits after lifting up the gums to clean underneath them.
-The gums will then be sutured to fit more tightly around the tooth.
+During this procedure, your dentist will clean the pocket carefully, removing tartar deposits after lifting the gums to clean underneath them.
+They will then suture the gums to fit more tightly around the tooth.

 Bone and tissue grafts

 If your periodontal disease has caused a loss of bone or gum tissue, your dentist may recommend bone or tissue grafts in addition to surgical pocket reduction.
-This will help regenerate bone or tissue lost.
+This will help regenerate the lost bone or tissue.

-During bone grafting, your dentist will place natural or synthetic bone in the area of the loss, which can help promote bone growth.
+During bone grafting, your dentist will place natural or synthetic bone in the loss area, which can help promote bone growth.

 Your dentist may use guided tissue regeneration.
-During this procedure, a mesh-like material is inserted between the bone and gum tissue to prevent the gum from growing where the bone should be and allowing it to regrow properly.
+During this procedure, they insert a mesh-like material between the bone and gum tissue to prevent the gum from growing where the bone should be and allow it to regrow properly.

-During gum grafting, they’ll use a soft tissue graft.
-This graft may be either a synthetic material or tissue taken from another area of your mouth.
-It will be placed to cover exposed tooth roots.
+During gum grafting, they will use a soft tissue graft — of either synthetic material or tissue taken from another area of your mouth — to cover exposed tooth roots.

-Periodontal disease can increase your risk for conditions like stroke, heart disease, diabetes, and respiratory diseases.
-Untreated, it can also result in tooth extraction.
-It’s exceptionally important to treat it.
-If you start early, it can even save you from needing more invasive treatments in the long run.
+Periodontal disease can increase your risk of conditions like stroke, heart disease, diabetes, and respiratory diseases.
+Untreated, it can also lead to tooth extraction.

-Periodontal therapies and treatments are often exceptionally effective, and as long as you follow the instructions your dentist provides you during the maintenance stage, your risk of recurrence is low.
-This includes careful oral hygiene and no use of any tobacco products.
+Periodontal therapies and treatments can be effective as long as you follow the instructions your dentist provides during the maintenance stage at home.
+This includes careful oral hygiene and avoiding the use of tobacco products.